madprops/airc/README.md

 ## Usage <a name="usage"></a>

-The bot should join the irc channel(s) some seconds after starting the program.
+The bot should join the irc channel(s) automatically some seconds after starting the program.

+Depending on the irc network it might take a while.

 ---